Philippine Animal Welfare Society

 The Philippine Animal Welfare Society (PAWS) is a volunteer-based, non-government organization whose goal is to prevent animal cruelty through education, animal sheltering and advocacy, based in Quezon City, Philippines.
 It was founded in 1954 by Muriel Jay.
 PAWS believes that the creation of a more peaceful society starts with the widening of mankind's circle of compassion which includes animals, thereby envisions a nation that respects animals, practices responsible pet ownership and protects wildlife.
 The volunteer-based organization rehabilitates these animals in the hope of finding them new homes and a second chance at a good life.
 PAWS does not take in pets of other people, but only victims of cruelty or neglect where the animal offenders are charged with violation of the Animal Welfare Act in court.

 History

 The Philippine Animal Welfare Society was founded in 1954 by Muriel Jay, a British educator who was then residing in the Philippines.
 She handpicked the first wave of members.
 Nita Hontiveros, one of the younger members then, recalls that the group would make stuffed toys and other items which the members would then sell to raise funds.
 Other activities included a clinic to provide services to injured animals.

 When Muriel Jay went back to England, PAWS became less active and eventually slipped into dormancy.
-In 1986, Nita Hontiveros-Lichauco, the current PAWS President, reorganized PAWS with a handful of volunteers composing of veterinarians, educators and people from other professions.
+In 1986, Nita Hontiveros-Lichauco, the late PAWS President, reorganized PAWS with a handful of volunteers composing of veterinarians, educators and people from other professions.
 They became the original board of Directors.